oscarmrt/AirBnB_clone_v2/README.md

 # HBNB_CLONE_V2

-This is the console /command interpreter for the Holberton School Airbnb clone V2 project.
-The console can be used to store objects in and retrieve objects from a JSON.
+The first segment of the AirBnB project at Holberton School is the console, in this project we are going to share all our knowledge about higher level programming.
+The goal is to eventually deploy our server a simple copy of AirBnB.
+A command interpreter is created in this segment to store objects in and retrieve objects from a JSON.

 ### Supported classes:
 * BaseModel